 When it comes to location, the highest average paycheck (around $88K per year) can be spotted in the company's headquarter city of Westport, Conn.; Seattle, Wash. (about $85K), Redmond, Wash. (around $69K), and Moses Lake, Wash. ($65K) are the next top-paying cities.
 On the lower end is Southaven, Miss. at approximately $51K.
 By state, the highest compensation levels appear in Minnesota, where the average salary is $93K annually.

 Years of Experience

 Those who have five to nine years of work experience see average salaries of $76K per year.
 The largest slice of the Terex Corporation workforce (30 percent) has been working for one to four years and earns, on average, $60K annually.

 Certifications and Degrees

-When it comes to skills, employees who report Operations Management among their abilities seem to make the most, reporting a median income of about $123K.
-One of the more prevalent skills at Terex Corporation is Lean Manufacturing, with slightly more than a fifth considering it a key competency.
-Other skills in demand are Project Management, SolidWorks, and Microsoft Office.
+When it comes to skills, employees who report Operations Management among their abilities seem to make the most, reporting a median income of $125K annually.
+It's pretty common to find people here who know Project Management; a little less than a fifth consider it a key competency.
+Many workers usually know Lean Manufacturing, Financial Analysis, and Microsoft Excel as well.

 Benefits and Perks